 Dr. Palmer is a frequent guest lecturer on eighteenth-century performance practice techniques, with engagements at the San Diego Flute Festival, MTAC State Convention, San Francisco International Flute Festival, Skyline College Flute Day, and Areon Summer Flute Institute.
-Upcoming masterclasses include Wichita State University and Chabot College's Early Music Festival.
-She has also served as an adjudicator for the U.S. Open Music Competition, MTAC Certificate of Merit Program, Berkeley’s Etude Club Scholarships, and the Junior Bach Festival.
+This season's lectures and masterclasses include Wichita State University, Chabot College's Early Music Festival, the Mid-Atlantic Flute Convention, and the MTAC State Convention.
+She has also served as an adjudicator for the U.S. Open Music Competition, MTAC Certificate of Merit Program, Berkeley’s Etude Club Scholarships, Frances Walton Competition, and the Junior Bach Festival.